timdgn/Kidney_Stones_Classification/README.md

 ## Description
 This is a personal project in which I build a CI/CD pipeline for a health classification Web App.
-The goal is to predict whether a patient has kidney stones or not based on their urine analysis results.
+The goal is to predict whether a patient has kidney stones or not based on their urine analysis results 🩺.

 I build this project to practice my skills in data science, machine learning, data engineering and MLOps 💪.
-The project aims to use several tools such as Python, Pandas, Numpy, Scikit-learn, FastAPI, Streamlit, Docker, GitHub and AWS ECR/ECS/EC2.
+The project aims to use several tools such as Python, Pandas, Numpy, Scikit-learn, FastAPI, Streamlit, Docker, GitHub and AWS ECR/ECS/EC2/Fargate.

 ## Table of Contents
 - [Installation](#installation)